Eyebeam (comic strip): Story and characters

 Beginning as a fairly typical "college life" strip, Eyebeam quickly mutated into something more.
-Besides the title character (a bemused, rail-thin lawyer and acceptor of weirdness) and the aforementioned Hank, regular characters included Eyebeam's down-to-earth but sexually voracious girlfriend Sally, and his best friend, the conical ne'er-do-well Ratliff McNubb.
+Besides the title character (a bemused, rail-thin law student and acceptor of weirdness) and the aforementioned Hank, regular characters included Eyebeam's down-to-earth but sexually voracious girlfriend Sally, and his best friend, the comical ne'er-do-well Ratliff McNubb.
 Secondary characters included the slacker robot IM4U, the narcissistic Rod Rutherford, Rod's lovestruck girlfriend Beth, and Eyebeam's coworker Vernon (who seemed to be missing the top of his head).
 Much later, Ratliff's rambunctious niece Peaches burst into the storylines, which indirectly led to the strip's demise.

 Style

 Hurt's drawing style was thick and loose, and used periodically shifting backgrounds as were found in George Herriman's "Krazy Kat".
 A vase of flowers, for example, could be exchanged for an umbrella stand and then a fountain, without narrative explanation.
 The strip's logo was similarly ever-changing.
 Many of the strip's odder visual elements were accepted at face value, if discussed at all, such as Sally's endless jet stream of hair, Ratliff's sea-of-trash bedroom, or Ratliff's spherical automobile.